Post Summary: A fun, creative list of camping gifts for kids that are perfect for every type of outdoor kid.

 Are you looking for the best camping gifts for kids and stumped about what to get?
 Maybe you’re planning a few camping trips and wondering if you should get binoculars or a compass?
 Flashlight or headlamp?
 Scooter or bike?

-Now look, reusable water bottles and sleeping bags are an essential piece of camping gear for kids, but will the average seven-year-old be excited when they open up their gift and see a hydro flask water bottle?
-Errrr.
-Probably not.
+Now look, reusable water bottles and sleeping bags are an essential piece of camping gear for kids, but will the average seven-year-old be excited when they open up their gift and see a water bottle?
+Maybe.
 Will they be STOKED when they see a slackline kit?
 Yes.
 Yes, they will.

 That’s what we’re going for here.
-Kids that are wiggling, giggling, and jumping for joy to play with their outdoor gifts.
+Kids that are wiggling, giggling and jumping for joy to play with their kids camping gifts.
 Without further adieu, check out our complete list below of camping gift ideas for kids.

 *This Camping Gifts For Kids post may contain affiliate links, which means we might earn a small commission if you purchase from them.
 This is at no extra cost to you.
 We only suggest what we think is truly awesome.